ajmontag/AdventuresInFaerun/pc/Scribe.md

 - [ ][ ][ ][ ][ ][ ][ ] Hit die (long rest)

 ## Features
-Aasimir Wings: Fly 30 ft, Additional radiant damage equal to level, duration 1 minute, 1/long rest.
-VOL105
+**Aasimir Wings**: Action.
+Fly 30 ft, Additional radiant damage equal to level, duration 1 minute, 1/long rest.
+[Radiant Soul](VOL105)

-Damage Resistance: Radiant, Poison
+**Damage Resistance**: Radiant, Poison

-Pact of the Blade: Use an action to retrieve your whip from a pocket dimension.
+**Pact of the Blade**: Use an action to retrieve your whip from a pocket dimension.

-Awakened Mind: Telepathic speaking up to 30 ft.
+**Awakened Mind**: Telepathic speaking up to 30 ft.
 PHB110

-Entropic Ward: When an enemy attacks you, use your reaction to impose disadvantage on that roll.
+**Entropic Ward**: When an enemy attacks you, use your reaction to impose disadvantage on that roll.
 If the attack misses, you get advantage on your next attack against the creature on your next turn.
 1/short rest

+**Lucky** _(Feat)_:
-Lucky (Feat): Whenever you make an attack roll, ability check, or saving throw, you may roll an additional d20.
+Whenever you make an attack roll, ability check, or saving throw, you may roll an additional d20.
 You can use this ability after the original roll, but before the outcome is revealed.
 You choose which of the d20s is used for the attack roll, ability check, or saving throw, _OR_ when an attack roll is made against you, roll a d20, and choose whether the attacker's roll uses their d20 roll or yours.
 3/long rest

 ### **Languages**
 [Common](.
 "Aasimir")